tigr0w/BC-SECURITY_Empire/docs/quickstart/configuration/server.md

 The Server configuration is managed via [empire/server/config.yaml](https://github.com/BC-SECURITY/Empire/blob/master/empire/client/config.yaml).

+Once launched, Empire checks for user write permissions on paths specified in `config.yaml`.
+If the current user does not have write permissions on these paths, `~/.empire` will be set as fallback parent directory and the configuration file will be updated as well.

 * **suppress-self-cert-warning** - Suppress the http warnings when launching an Empire instance that uses a self-signed cert.

 * **api** - Configure the RESTful API.
 This includes the port to run the API on, as well as the path for the SSL certificates.
 If `empire-priv.key` and `empire-chain.pem` are not found in this directory, self-signed certs will be generated.